-- All staff providing personal care must have received Child Protection training.
+- All staff providing personal care must have received Child Protection training and only named staff identified by the school should undertake intimate care duties.
 Specialised training may be required if the child uses a wheelchair, hoist, colostomy bag or requires medication.
 This training may be arranged in consultation with the Educational Authority.